 Date(s): June 4-5, 2019

 Location: Normal Community High School

 3900 E Raab Rd Normal, IL 61761

 Time: 7:30 AM – 3:30 PM both days

-Cost: $375.00 per person or $350.00 for teams of 15 or more
+Cost: $375.00 per person or $350.00 per person for teams of 15 or more .

-About This Learning FIRST Summer Institute
+About This Learning FIRST PLC 2.0 Institute:

-If you are looking for ways to create better and more meaningful learning experiences for you and your students, this institute is perfect for you and your team!
-Come spend two powerful days of learning with our team of educational experts to help your school and district move forward to ensure high levels of learning for ALL students and in ALL schools.
-This institute will afford you the opportunity to learn from leading experts in the field and ultimately, create a more effective learning environment for both students and staff.
-Our presenters have extensive knowledge pertaining to the Learning FIRST Instructional Model:
+If you are looking for ways to create better and more meaningful learning experiences for you and your students in relationship to learning, this institute is perfect for you and your team!
+Come spend two practical and powerful days of learning with our team of educational experts to help your school and district move forward to ensure high levels of learning for ALL students and in ALL schools through an enhanced Professional Learning Communities model – Professional Learning Communities 2.0!

-Our team of presenters will also customize your learning experience at this institute by sharing their research, knowledge and implementation strategies around the Learning FIRST model.
+Our team of presenters will also customize your learning experience at this institute by sharing their research, knowledge and implementation strategies around the topics and ideas within the Learning FIRST PLC 2.0 model.
 Engage in this process with colleagues on the following questions that must be asked to ensure high levels of learning for all students and a Learning FIRST culture:

 - What type of learning environment and culture do we strive to create in becoming a Learning FIRST school?